cossacklabs/acra-censor-demo/README.md

+# What is this?

 This project illustrates how to use [AcraCensor](https://docs.cossacklabs.com/pages/documentation-acra/#acracensor-acra-s-firewall) as SQL firewall to prevent SQL injections.
 Target application is a well-known vulnerable web application [OWASP Mutillidae 2](https://github.com/webpwnized/mutillidae).

+AcraCensor – is a built-in SQL firewall of [Acra data protection suite](https://cossacklabs.com/acra/).
+This project is one of numerous Acra's example applications.
+If you are curious about other Acra features, like transparent encryption, intrusion detection, load balancing support – [Acra Example Applications](https://github.com/cossacklabs/acra-engineering-demo/).

+# What's inside?

 The demo project has a [Docker compose file](docker-compose.acra-censor-demo.yml) that runs the following web infrastructure:
 - OWASP Mutillidae web application,